-And in no way is it over.
-For some people, especially those sensitive to the energies of division, there is still so much to process and integrate during this time of expansive energetic shift on the planet.
+For some people, especially empaths more sensitive to the energies of division, there is still so much to process and integrate during this time of expansive evolutionary shift in human consciousness.

 The following is a guide to various ways we can radically support ourselves as we move through the unknown, which is always.